netless-io/flat-server-docs/docs/api/v2/cloud-storage/list.md

 #### canCreateDirectory

-Is it possible to continue creating folders in the current directory
+Is it possible to continue creating new directories in the current directory

 ### Failed